Kozova1/Bash-Segments/TYPES.md

 - `jobs` - Shows the number of jobs in the current shell.
 Same as `content = "\\j"`.
 - `term-name` - Shows the basename of the shell's terminal device name, for example: `2`.
 Same as `content = "\\l"`.
 - `shell-name` - Shows the name of the shell, for example: `bash`.
 Same as `content = "\\s"`.
+## Adding Custom Modules
+To add a custom module, edit your `~/.local/share/bash-segments/defined_modules.py`.
+Simply add more entries to the `MODULE_CONTENTS` dictionary, where the key is the name of the module and the value is the text. [this section in the bash manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#index-prompting) explains what special escape sequences you can put in your module content.

 ## Custom Date/time Format
 To show a custom time format, use a segment with `type = "custom"` and `content = "\\D{F}"`.
 Replace F with a format string as specified in [strftime(3)](http://man7.org/linux/man-pages/man3/strftime.3.html).